dancasmor/sPyMem/docs/source/hippocampus_with_forgetting.rst

 Theoretical model
 -----------------

-This memory model comes from the paper entitled: "A bio-inspired implementation of a sparse-learning spike-based hippocampus memory model", which can be found here (pending acceptance and publication).
+This memory model comes from the paper entitled: "A bio-inspired implementation of a sparse-learning spike-based hippocampus memory model", which can be found `here <https://arxiv.org/abs/2206.04924>`_.

 To refer to this particular model:

-(pending acceptance and publication)
+**APA**: Casanueva-Morato, D., Ayuso-Martinez, A., Dominguez-Morales, J. P., Jimenez-Fernandez, A., & Jimenez-Moreno, G. (2022).
+A bio-inspired implementation of a sparse-learning spike-based hippocampus memory model. arXiv preprint arXiv:2206.04924.

+**ISO 690**: CASANUEVA-MORATO, Daniel, et al. A bio-inspired implementation of a sparse-learning spike-based hippocampus memory model. arXiv preprint arXiv:2206.04924, 2022.

+**MLA**: Casanueva-Morato, Daniel, et al. "A bio-inspired implementation of a sparse-learning spike-based hippocampus memory model." arXiv preprint arXiv:2206.04924 (2022).

+**BIBTEX**: @article{casanueva2022a, title={A bio-inspired implementation of a sparse-learning spike-based hippocampus memory model}, author={Casanueva-Morato, Daniel and Ayuso-Martinez, Alvaro and Dominguez-Morales, Juan P and Jimenez-Fernandez, Angel and Jimenez-Moreno, Gabriel}, journal={arXiv preprint arXiv:2206.04924}, year={2022}}

 Class information
 -----------------